Michigan Motorcycle Accident Lawsuit: What You Need To Know

 How do I begin to sue the at-fault driver?

-To begin a motorcycle accident lawsuit in Michigan, we strongly advise that you hire a lawyer who specializes in and has extensive experience handling these types of cases.
+In Michigan, to begin a motorcycle accident lawsuit, we strongly advise that you hire a lawyer who specializes in and has extensive experience handling these types of cases.
 You need a lawyer who has recovered verdicts and settlements in these cases and has reviews that show satisfied clients whose expectations were met.

 How much time do I have to file a claim?

 You have three years to file a claim for pain and suffering compensation and other economic damages.
 (MCL 600.5805(1) and (2)) To sue for No-Fault benefits, you must have filed an application for No-Fault benefits within 1 year after the crash.
 (MCL 500.3145(1))

 How long does a motorcycle accident lawsuit take in Michigan?

-How long the legal process will take will depend on several factors: (1) your injuries; (2) your current and future medical needs; (3) whether your injuries disabled you from working; (4) your lawyer’s experience, track record and reputation; and (5) the auto insurance companies involved.
+Factors that affect how long the legal process will take include: (1) your injuries; (2) your current and future medical needs; (3) whether your injuries disabled you from working; (4) your lawyer’s experience, track record and reputation; and (5) the auto insurance companies involved.

 Other factors that will affect how long a case will take include: whether you will need “excess” coverage for medical bills and lost wages; whether the at-fault driver who caused the crash is contesting liability; the liability insurance policy limits of the at-fault driver; and the defense lawyers and adjusters who work for the auto insurance companies that are involved.